peterbai/launchbar-create-ticket-folder/README.md

 ==============================
 Launchbar action that takes a ticket number and:

-1. Creates a folder for that ticket number if it does not exist and opens it
+1. If it does not exist: creates a folder and opens it
-2. Opens the folder for that ticket number if it exists
+2. If it exists: opens the existing folder

 Separates tickets into "Premier" and non-premier via y/n prompt

+Written in Applescript

 ## Resources:
 [LaunchBar Actions Reference](http://www.obdev.at/resources/launchbar/developer-documentation/)